UoB-COMSM0166/2025-group-25/README.md

 #### 6.3.4 Seamless Integration and User Prompts

-- **Startup Notice**
-  On first launch or level restart, a banner displays:
-  > “Color-Blind Mode and Audio Cues enabled.
-Press TAB to switch Single-/Dual-Hand controls.”

 - **Persistent Preferences**
   Player input scheme preferences are stored in `localStorage` and restored on next launch.